64BitAsura/interapp-eventbus/README.md

 }

-Note: Module A and B are deployed in same web page and both modules should inherit the InterAppEventBus module
+Note: Module A and B are deployed in same web page
+      and both modules should inherit the InterAppEventBus module.
+      Changes need to this project once GWT 3.0 JSInterop released

 And it supported for Chrome, FireFox, Safari and IE9 - above versions

 You can download the jar from - http://goo.gl/OsANf2